top of page

 Building a positive relationship with your protection dog is essential for effective training and safety.
 A strong handler-dog bond encourages better performance in protection situations and fosters trust.

-1. Quality Time: Spend time engaging in activities that both you and your dog enjoy.
+Spend time engaging in activities that both you and your dog enjoy.
 This could include walks, games of fetch, or simple training exercises.
 Strong bonds often result in better cooperation during training.

-4. Understanding Body Language: Learning to read your dog's body language can improve communication.
+Learning to read your dog's body language can improve communication.
 Recognizing signs of anxiety or stress allows you to adjust training methods accordingly and keep the experience positive.

 By investing time in proper selection and training, you can ensure that your personal protection dog is a reliable asset to your family's safety.